-we talk to others...
-Talk Therapy, mentoring, or just sharing with fellow travelers.
-I'm a licensed psychotherapist in Washington and California.
-I like to talk about relationship stuff; marital, friends, work or school related, and the value of creative expression.
+we meet with others... listen, talk, listen.
+I'm beginning to slowly move toward psychedelic assisted therapy.
+Licensed as a psychotherapist in Washington and California, I like working with relationship stuff; marital, friends, work or school related, and the value of creative expression.
 Let's try some mindfulness practices and a little self-inquiry.
 This might really help with the important relationships in our lives.

 650 743-6251 Sequim, WA